The Factor Game is a two-person game in which players find factors

 but the best way to get students started is to play a game against the class

-using the game board.
+using the game board, in the Activity Sheets Packet.
 Rather than reading

 all the rules at the start, explain the rules as the need arises during the